What are the most safe dog chews?

 Kong stuffing suggestions: Pure peanut butter is too caloric to use repeatedly, so we recommend using a rehydrated powdered dog food such as Sojo’s or the Honest Kitchen.
 You may also mix peanut butter in with cooked oatmeal and pureed canned pumpkin to cut the calories.
 Pumpkin is great to firm up stools, so that’s another benefit.
 Canned food can even be used in Kongs as a nice treat.
 Kongs are a great way to get in your dog’s supplements.
 Mix in supplement with whatever stuffing!
 We recommend the working dogs direct complete supplement for its anti-inflammatory properties and joint protection.

-Raw Bones: Raw bones can be an excellent choice for giving your dog something to occupy their mind with (they’re also great natural toothbrushes), but there are a few concerns to keep in mind when selecting your bones.
+Raw Bones: Raw bones are considered on our safest dog chew list and can be an excellent choice for giving your dog something to occupy their mind with (they’re also great natural toothbrushes), but there are a few concerns to keep in mind when selecting your bones.
 Not recommended - thick ‘weight bearing’ bones from large animals (such as: knuckle bones, beef leg bones, marrow bones, sliced femur bones, etc.) Thick bones like this are often found in pet stores and many grocery aisles have soup bones or marrow bones set out.
 These types of bones are popular but if you have a power chewer or a dog that tries to actually chew on the bone and not simply eat the marrow out, you risk a major tooth fracture.
 These bones are made to withstand the weight of huge cows, they’re simply too dense and hard for your dog’s teeth!

 If you are going to feed bones, also make sure to use only raw, unenhanced (no added sodium!) edible bones that have not been machine cut.
 An example of machine cut bones are the split pork necks you see at the grocery store...Even though the pork bones themselves are not incredibly dense, the machine used to chop them into pieces leaves extremely sharp edges that if swallowed can cause damage.
 Some safe bone choices include chicken quarters (leg and thigh attached), whole or split chickens, pork ribs in slab form, turkey necks, duck necks, and other poultry bones.